 The processes for managing demand are symmetric with those that govern supply.
-If the power generation and storage systems can collectively support all loads, ServiceLoad sets Loads.ServicedDemand to the maximum demand.
-If there is a shortfall, ShedLoad forces demand into balance3.
-Processes within PowerStore determine how rapidly the battery can accept or produce current.
-Processes within Loads calculate the maximum demand by consulting a load schedule.
-Other processes implement load shedding via a uniform brownout policy (this is an abstraction; the Space Station actually sheds loads in priority order).
+If the power generation and storage systems can collectively support all loads, ServiceLoad sets the variable Loads.ServicedDemand to the maximum demand.
+If there is a shortfall, ShedLoad forces demand into balance.2 Processes within PowerStore determine how rapidly the battery can accept or produce current, whereas processes within Loads calculate the maximum demand by consulting a load schedule.
+Other processes implement load shedding via a uniform brown-out policy, but this is an approximation, as the Space Station actually sheds loads in priority order.

 The last process within the PowerChannel system, BalancePowerFlow, determines the amount of power that must flow into, or out of, the PowerStore system.
 It inputs the final values of power supply and demand, and sets PowerStore.ioBatPower to their difference, where positive values denote inflow.
-Processes within PowerStore distribute this requirement across three component batteries, modeled as further subsystems containing dynamic equations for charge transfer, as in Table 3.1.
+Processes within PowerStore distribute this requirement across three component batteries, modeled as further subsystems that contain dynamic equations for charge transfer, as in Table 3.1.